All posts

 Opus~$1,288 ($99/mo × 12 + $100 setup)~$1,1883-month minimumNo

-If banking KYC is the primary use case, the virtual office + separate coworking lease approach costs $588-828/yr (virtual office) plus $2,400-4,800/yr (coworking).
-The Northwest RA approach costs $348/yr and includes the lease.
-The cost difference is significant.
+If banking KYC is your primary concern, the virtual office + coworking lease approach runs $588-828/yr plus $2,400-4,800/yr for the coworking space.
+Northwest at $348/yr includes the lease.
+That is not a marginal difference.

 Which virtual office fits which type of non-resident founder?

-Choose Alliance if: You need a US business address quickly with no commitment.
+Alliance is for founders who want a US address fast with no commitment and plan to solve banking KYC separately.
 You already have a registered agent.
-You want to test an address before committing long-term.
-You are cost-sensitive and don't need meeting rooms.
+You want to test an address before locking in.

 What this comparison does not address

-This comparison covers virtual office providers for LLC registration and business address purposes.
-It does not address:
+This article covers virtual office providers for LLC registration and business address purposes.
+It does not cover:

 FAQ